 Scrum is all about time management and delivering results, which is why the project development is divided into time-boxed iterations that are called sprints.
 Sprints require the team to work on product development in increments.
 These usually last anywhere from two to four weeks.

 The Agile Scrum methodology is based on incremental development.
 The Scrum team is composed of the product owner, the Scrum Master, and the development team.
 The product owner works with the client to determine the preliminary requirements of the product.
-What features should be added or created?
-What tasks should be prioritized?
-All of these are then included in the product backlog, which is determined before the project starts.
+After the requirements are determined, sprint planning begins.

-Scrum vs Agile: The Most Important Differences and Similarities
+Scrum vs Agile: Most Important Differences and Similarities

 The Agile process has a team leader that keeps a project team on task for the entire iterative process.
 This team leader is responsible for ensuring the Agile methodologies are taking place appropriately and that roadblocks are removed so that the project can work more effectively and efficiently.

 Both Agile and Scrum aim to deliver products at the earliest time possible.
 With Scrum, the sprint’s goal is to deliver objectives within a month.
 With Agile, the constant iterative approach allows for the daily delivery of goals.